 Effective August 9, 2021, Loudoun County requires all visitors to county facilities —regardless of vaccination status—to wear face masks indoors in a renewed effort to reduce levels of community transmission of COVID-19.

 In addition, face coverings will continue to be required, regardless of vaccination status in the following instances:

 - Public transit

 - Health care facilities, such as county health clinics and vaccination site

 - Congregate care settings

-- Students, faculty, staff, and visitors at public and private K-12 schools
+- Students, faculty, staff and visitors in indoor settings at public and private K-12 schools

 How to wear a face covering

 Loudoun encourages individuals to follow guidance from the Centers for Disease Control and Prevention (CDC). for wearing face coverings.